-The all-new Tecnica Zero G Pro is the breakthrough lightweight touring boot that will be stiff competition this season.
-When it comes to touring boots, we all want a stiff and agile boot, but one that doesn't weigh an absurd amount, causing us to slug a heavy foot with every step we take.
-Tecnica has completely overhauled the Zero G Pro with the idea that lightweight and stiff ski capability can be one in the same.
+The Tecnica Zero G Pro is the benchmark for 4-buckle, overlap alpine touring boots.
+It is lightweight, walks well, and skis even better.
+When it comes to touring boots, we all want a stiff and agile boot, but one that doesn't weigh an absurd amount.
+Tecnica has completely overhauled the Zero G Pro with the idea that a lightweight and stiff ski boot can be one-in-the-same.

-The New Zero G Pro comes in at an astounding 1300 grams and maintains a consistent 130 flex rating, making this boot a lightweight downhill machine you can use day-in and day-out.
+The Zero G Pro comes in at an astounding 1300 grams and maintains a consistent 130 flex rating, making this boot a lightweight downhill machine you can use day-in and day-out.
 Tecnica broke down the boot and revamped almost every piece of the design after the 2018 season.
-This allowed them to cut almost 250 grams from the weight of the boot. making it one of the lightest 130 flex touring boots on the market, just 10 grams off of the Scarpa Maestrale RS.
-The use of a Grilamid build gives the Zero G Pro a responsive and maintained stiffness that won't break down as fast as other plastics used in the Touring world.
-The Cuff has an added co-injected carbon mold giving it a slight cut in weight and still maintains its stiffness overtime.
+This allowed them to cut almost 250 grams from the weight of the boot, making it one of the lightest 130 flex touring boots on the market.
+The use of a Grilamid gives the Zero G Pro a responsiveness and stiffness that won't break down as fast as other plastics used in the touring world.
+The Cuff has an added co-injected carbon mold giving it a slight cut in weight and the required stiffness for top-skiing performance.

 Last: 99mm (designed to be punchable for wider feet)